Kylie-T/Converting-from-Decimal/README.md

 # Converting-from-Decimal
-This converts a decimal number to another base up to base 9
+This converts a decimal number to another base now up to base 16